ISKME/Open-Metadata-Exchange/server/README.md

+# FastAPI server
-# FastAPI server: A backend for the FE2 user interface
+## A backend for the FE2 user interface

 Build and run the FastAPI server in background mode and follow the logs.
 ```bash